-Our clinical psychology PhD program with an emphasis in child psychology is one of the few programs in the country that subscribes to a clinical science model.
+Our clinical psychology PhD program has an emphasis in child psychology and subscribes to a clinical science model.
 We value an approach that fosters curiosity, innovation, collaboration and inclusiveness, with research that serves the public good.

-Our program is accredited by the APA.
-Students receive in-house training through the Center for Child and Family Psychology, the Developmental Neuropsychology Clinic and through apprenticeships.
-In addition, we offer clinical externships at local medical centers and community mental health centers.
+Our program is accredited by the APA and a member of the Academy of Psychological Clinical Science.
+Students receive in-house training through the Center for Child and Family Psychology and the Developmental Neuropsychology Clinic.
+Students also complete clinical externships at local medical centers and community mental health centers.

-The Clinical Psychology Ph.D. program with an emphasis in child psychology is a member of the Academy of Clinical Science.
-It has also been fully accredited since 1964 by the American Psychology Association, which can be contacted at:
+The Clinical Psychology PhD program with an emphasis in child psychology has been fully accredited since 1964 by the American Psychological Association, which can be contacted at:

 Office of Program Consultation and Accreditation

 American Psychological Association

 750 First Street NE